pedroetb/pedroetb-projects-docker-build/README.md

   Apply a new tag to an already built Docker image, locally or at a remote Docker environment.
 Contains several stages:

+  1. **definitions**:

+     Set initial configuration values, getting environment values and with local defaults as fallback.
+Also prints the initial banner.

+  1. **show-banner**:

+     Prints the initial banner, with tool name and version.

   1. **prepare-registry**:

      Check variables and apply default values if missing, for Docker registry configuration.